panva/oauth4webapi/docs/interfaces/Client.md

 • `Optional` **id\_token\_signed\_response\_alg**: [`JWSAlgorithm`](../types/JWSAlgorithm.md)

-JWS "alg" algorithm required for signing the ID Token issued to this Client.
+JWS `alg` algorithm required for signing the ID Token issued to this Client.
 When not configured the default is to allow only [supported algorithms](../types/JWSAlgorithm.md) listed in [`as.id_token_signing_alg_values_supported`](AuthorizationServer.md#id_token_signing_alg_values_supported)